python-poetry/poetry/docs/cli.md

 ## about

-The `about` command displays global information about Poetry, including the version and version of `poetry-core`.
+The `about` command displays global information about Poetry, including the current version and version of `poetry-core`.

 ```bash
 poetry about